openstreetmap/iD/CONTRIBUTING.md

 * Understand that iD is meant to be a simple editor and doesn't aim to be as complete or complicated as JOSM or similar.

+## Verifying Bug Fixes

+To verify a bug fix (or test a new feature), use the [master deployment](http://www.openstreetmap.us/iD/master/) (http://www.openstreetmap.us/iD/master/), which is updated every 10 minutes with the latest code.

+The deployments on openstreetmap.org and http://www.openstreetmap.us/iD/release/ are updated only with stable releases.
+Issues that are marked fixed in the tracker may still be present.

 ## Translating

 Translations are managed using the